 Ann Arbor Animal Hospital Emergency is a locally owned and AAHA-accredited, full service urgent care veterinarian.
 Our facility has a newly expanded and state-of-the-art ICU to handle severe cases.
-There is always a doctor on the premises.
-We provide emergency vet services 24 hours a day, 7 days per week, 365 days per year in Ann Arbor, Michigan.
+Our nighttime ER hours can be found on this page.

 As a rule, if your pet is behaving in a way that has you concerned enough to call an emergency veterinarian, it’s often best to bring him in for an examination.
 We are happy to see your pet at any time for an exam that may provide peace of mind.

 When to Bring Your Pet in Immediately

 Sometimes you don’t need to call first—if you see any of the following, bring your pet in immediately.
 If you can do so safely, call 734-662-4474 when you are on your way to let us know you’re coming so we can be prepared for your arrival.

 - Trauma such as getting hit by a car or a blunt object, or falling more than a few feet